xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/inline.md

+Indicates whether the compound is inline.

 ## Signature

 ```typescript
 inline?: boolean | undefined;
 ```

+## Remarks

+Specifies that the compound is defined inline, typically used for functions, methods, or other constructs that are implemented directly in header files.
+This boolean attribute reflects inline declarations in the source code.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>